 = 10,000 X Rs.100

 The total value of this company comes at Rs.10 lakh.

-- Affects the index: This method is also used to weigh the shares of different companies for the index in the share market.
-Using this method, stocks with higher market capitalisation gets better weight in the index.
+This method is also used to weigh the shares of different companies for the index in the share market.
+Using this method, stocks with higher market capitalization get better weight in the index.

 While this evaluation process is convenient and universally accepted, investors should also note that it does not consider debt and other financial liabilities of a company.
 Furthermore, it also does not take into account the different types of returns, like the splitting of stocks, dividends, etc.